adekunleo1/alx-higher_level_programming/0x10-python-network_0/README.md

 __ALX HIGHER LEVEL PROGRAMMING__ PYTHON NETWORK Task

-At the end of this project, you are expected to be able to explain to anyone, without any help from google:
+At the end of this project, you are expected to be able to explain to anyone, without any help

 * What a URL is
 * What HTTP is